 Difference Between LED TV And Smart TV

 LED TV is one whose backlight technology is LED (light-emitting diode).
-On the other hand, a Smart TV is actually an LED TV with a built-in operating system (OS) and has the ability to connect to the internet.
+On the other hand, a Smart TV is an LED TV with a built-in operating system (OS) and can connect to the internet.

-The operating system allows installing additional applications and services, such as Internet browsers, media players, games, or web-based TV guides.
+The operating system allows the installation of additional applications and services, such as Internet browsers, media players, games, or web-based TV guides.

 We’ll take you, step-by-step, through many important terms that you must know to make a well-informed purchase.😊👍🛒